miku/span/README.md

 The `span-export` tool may include external sources to create output, e.g. holdings files can be passed in via `-hspec`.

-And has a few helpers:
+There are a few helpers:

-* span-hspec, dump internal holdings data structure
+* `span-hspec`, dump internal holdings data structure
-* span-gh-dump, tabularize google holdings file
+* `span-gh-dump`, tabularize google holdings file

 Usage
 -----